jefflill/checkrr/NAS-SETUP.md

 16. Install the **Disk Location** app and then goto **Tools/Dish Location** to configure it.
-I configured 2 row and 4 columns formatted as 300x150px with the first row displaying the Nvme cache drives and the second row displaying the spinning drives.
+I configured 2 row and 4 columns formatted as 300x150px with the first row displaying the spinning drives (so the drive numbers will match the external trays) and the second row displaying the Nvme cache drives.

     I also configured the trays to display text as white.